andytudhope/living-blue-book/source/knowledge_repo/index.md

 "Only art penetrates \[...\] the seeming realities of this world.
 There is another reality, the genuine one, which we lose sight of.
 This other reality is always sending us hints which, without art, we can’t receive." — Saul Bellow

+"One of the functions of art is to give people the words to know their own experience… Storytelling is a tool for knowing who we are and what we want." — Ursula K. Le Guin

 "The most important thing is to explain to people what sound does [...]
 Why is it that there is an emotive quality to sound?
 In other words, how to listen: how to attach yourself to the first sound in the hope of staying with it until the end." — Daniel Barenboim

 "Had I known how listening is superior to speaking, I would not have wasted my life preaching." — Farīd ud-Dīn ʿAṭṭār